Bikes Buyer's Guide

 Why are there so many kinds of bike?

-Cycling is one of the UK’s most popular pastimes.
-You’ll find road riders racing up and down the country, mountain bike riders enjoying our terrific trails, and tourers racking up mile after mile.
+Cycling is one of the UK’s most popular pastimes, in part thanks to its versatility.
+You’ll find road riders racing up and down the country, mountain bikers enjoying our terrific trails, and tourers racking up mile after mile.

 Enter any city or town and you’ll see commuters getting to and from work, people running errands and those who simply love the fun and freedom of two wheels.